lamhine/brfss_scd/README.md

 ## Prevalence of Subjective Cognitive Decline (SCD), 2019-2023

-This repository contains the analysis code for estimating the prevalence of Subjective Cognitive Decline (SCD) using BRFSS data from 2019-2023.
+This repository contains code for estimating the prevalence of Subjective Cognitive Decline (SCD) using BRFSS data from 2019-2023.
 The analysis incorporates survey weighting, imputation, and stratification by race/ethnicity.

 ### **Data Availability**